douglasjunior/AndroidBluetoothLibrary/README.md

 # AndroidBluetoothLibrary

-A Library for implementation Bluetooth Classic and Low Energy on Android.
+A Library for easy implementation Bluetooth Classic and Low Energy on Android.

 ## Use